-You should choose this course if you have a passion for emerging technologies such as aerospace, autonomous vehicles, robotics, cyber security and artificial intelligence or are considering a career in such areas or in computing infrastructure.
+You should choose this course if you have a passion for emerging technologies such as aerospace, autonomous vehicles, robotics, cyber-security, games development, digital media or artificial intelligence or are considering a career in such areas or in computing infrastructure.

 To program you need to be logical, but also creative.
 You should be confident in the use of computers and will probably already have tried programming your own applications.
+Being passionate about and enjoying mathematics is also important.

-Computer Science A Level and then on to a degree in computer science.
-Career routes are wide-ranging (see "Why" above) and the skills you gain from this course will prove useful for any career involving technology.
+Computer Science A Level and then on to a degree in Computer Science.
+Career routes are wide-ranging (see 'Why' above) and the skills you gain from this course will prove useful for any career involving technology.

-Mr Walling - mattwalling@theswanageschool.co.uk
+Mr Kirkham - mikekirkham@theswanageschool.co.uk